EthanHenley/power-outage-detection/sang/README.md

-# Project 5 : Client Project
+# Project 5 : Using Twitter to Identify Counties with Power Outages
+by Sang Cheon, Ethan Henley, Jason Morman prepared for New Light Technologies

 ### Table of Contents:
 - [Problem Statement](#Problem-Statement)